 How To Prepare

-drinking.
-Follow the instructions exactly about when to stop eating and drinking, or your surgery may be canceled.
-If your doctor has instructed you to take your medicines on the day of surgery, please do so using only a sip of water.
+If bronchoscopy will be used to collect your sputum sample, your doctor will tell you how soon before the test to stop eating and drinking.
+Follow the instructions exactly about when to stop eating and drinking.
+If you don't, your surgery may be canceled.
+If your doctor told you to take your medicines on the day of surgery, take them with only a sip of water.

-if you have recently taken any antibiotics.
+Tell your doctor if you have recently taken antibiotics.

 How It Is Done

 In most cases, the sputum sample is collected early in the morning before you eat or drink anything.
 In some cases, three or more morning samples may be needed.
 (This is often done if you may have tuberculosis.)